 Helsieni is a mushroom heaven for urbanites

-There are numerous things to love about mushrooms, and now Finnish Helsieni wants you to grow some in your living room.
+There are numerous things to love about mushrooms, and now Finnish company Helsieni wants you to have some growing in your living room.

 Dutchman Chris Holtslag has fallen in love with many things Finnish.
 Firstly, it was his girlfriend; then, it was mushroom-picking with her in the woods.